ETS-Android1/ViGer/README.md

 The application or project this time I named ViGer.
 My goal for developing this Native-based mobile application is to improve my understanding of how to develop and create a program with Android Studio.

-### CompDash - Technology
+### ViGer - Technology

-For the technology from the MovApps project, I developed it with several components, namely:
+For the technology from the ViGer project, I developed it with several components, namely:

 - Android Studio Bumblebee | 2021.1.1
 - Java SDK v.
 8